determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``boot_disk_source_image``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Optional.
 The boot disk source image of the Determined agent that was shared with you.
-To use a specific version of the Determined agent image from a specific project, it should be set in the format:
+To use a specific version of the Determined agent image from a specific project, it should be set in the
-``projects/<project-id>/global/images/<image-id>``.
+format: ``projects/<project-id>/global/images/<image-id>``.
 Defaults to the latest GCP agent image.
-(*Optional*)

 ``label_key``
 ^^^^^^^^^^^^^